The Best Bad Idea Ever and 100 Reps of Awesome

 4. Trap Bar Deadlifts are a perfectly fine alternative to squats.
 And, honestly, I prefer.
 Picking stuff up off the ground has always been infinitely preferable to squatting with a bar on my back.
 When I first tried this, there was no trap bar available, and we had to just squat.

-5. If you’ve got a bum knee or gitchy shoulder, proceed with caution.
+5. If you’ve got a bum knee or glitchy shoulder, proceed with caution.
 Look, experimental training is cool, but being an idiot is not.
 If you’re dealing with a messed up body part, do some testing before you jump in on this.
+If you have a messed up back, you should check out this article.

 So, you’ve got the method, you’ve got the exercises.
 Let’s talk about execution.